 Japan is one of the most incredible countries in the world on multiple levels.
 The culture, the food, the technology, and of course the people are alone enough reasons to visit.
 But the country itself is truly fascinating and mysterious.
+Whether you want to visit some of the best hotels in Nara or see the fascinating sites in Tokyo, Japan is a great place.
 If you are planning to travel to Japan, of course you should visit the major tourist destinations but, I encourage you to get off-the-beaten path and discover a side of Japan usually reserved for the Japanese alone and occasionally for those in the know.
 To get you started, here are five must-do off-the-beaten path travel destinations in Japan, for the intrepid traveler in all of us.

 IMG: Daisetsuzan National Park, Japan.
 Joshua.
 Flickr.
 Creative Commons.